Hurricane Newton (2016): Meteorological history

 The origins of Newton can be traced to a tropical wave that crossed the west coast of Africa on August 25, 2016.
 Though the wave initially had some deep convection, the showers and thunderstorms associated with it decreased significantly after it emerged over the Atlantic Ocean.
 The National Hurricane Center first mentioned the possibility of tropical cyclogenesis of the wave on August 28.
 The wave traversed the tropical Atlantic quickly, reaching the Lesser Antilles the following day and Central America on September 1, finally moving into the vicinity of a surface trough located to south of the coast of Mexico on September 3.
-A low pressure area developed within the wave early on September 4, and associated deep convection became sufficiently organised for the system to be classified as a tropical depression at 1200 UTC that day.
-Operationally, the NHC did not classify initiate advisories until nine hours later.
+A low pressure area developed within the wave early on September 4, and associated deep convection became sufficiently organised for the system to be classified as a tropical depression at 12:00 UTC that day.
+Operationally, the NHC did not initiate advisories until nine hours later.
 Six hours after formation, the depression strengthened into a tropical storm, whereupon it was assigned the name Newton.
 At the time of formation, Newton was located along the periphery of a mid-tropospheric ridge extending across the Gulf of Mexico and northern Mexico, with a surface trough covering the western United States and extending southwestward over the Pacific Ocean.
 This steering pattern caused Newton to move northwards, slowly at first, accelerating as it approached the trough.

 Located over warm (30 °C) waters and in a favorable environment characterized by minimal deep-layer wind shear, Newton underwent a 36-hour period of rapid intensification between 1800 UTC on September 4 and 0600 UTC on September 6.
 Data from an Air Force Hurricane Hunter flight late on 5 September indicated that Newton attained hurricane strength at 1800 UTC that day while located 130 mi west-southwest of Cabo Corrientes, Mexico.
 The storm continued to strengthen after the plane departed the storm — objective Dvorak estimates continued to increase after the mission — and the NHC estimated that Newton attained peak intensity with maximum one-minute sustained winds of 90 mph and a minimum central pressure of 977 mbar at 0600 UTC on September 6.